openweathermap/deker/docs/deker/tools.rst

 processing tasks.
 It consists of modules that handle data conversion, path validation, and slice manipulation.

-.. attention:: This package is not considered to be part of Deker public API nad could significantly
+.. attention:: This package is not considered to be part of Deker public API and can be significantly
                changed in future versions.

 For details please refer to the `Deker Tools`_ API documentation.